jmanthony3/Archimedes/docs/class/engr-743-001-damage-and-fracture/void-nucleation-coalescence-and-growth.md

 ## Why is a temperature increase showing failure strain in opposite directions for ductile metals?
 - Suggested working hypothesis:
-  - #void-ucleation decreases in elevated temperatures and #void-coalescence increases
+  - #void-nucleation decreases in elevated temperatures and #void-coalescence increases
   - Inverse for lower temperatures
 - #failure is not "#ductile-brittle-fracture" dominated, but nucleation-coalescence.
   - Left coalesced faster at higher temperature.